This site contains reviews of more than 200 digital products (including MLM companies, surveys, affiliate marketing courses, and so on).

 I am sure you know that any trading is risky and no one can guarantee you daily profits.
-It goes up and down, that is the nature of it.
+It goes up and down, that is its nature of it.

 Bixinfinance has no other income than the money they take from their “clients”.
-That makes it an outright Ponzi Scheme and it is just a matter of time until this system collapse.
+That makes it an outright Ponzi Scheme and it is just a matter of time until this system collapses.

 What I like about Bixinfinance

 - There is nothing I can like about the Bixinfinance

 - No information about who runs the company

 - Unrealistic income claims (daily returns they promise are just ridiculous)

 - The company is not registered with the SFC